 5. “He/she is so sorry!”
 Sure they are… sorry that they got caught.
 No matter sorry they claim to be or how guilty they say it made them feel, they were able to get past that long enough to cheat.
 If they are one of the rare few who actually confessed what they did, it was most likely for selfish reasons.
-Plus, being sorry does not change anything about what they chose to do.
+Furthermore, being sorry does not change anything about what they chose to do.

 6. “He/she never loved the affair partner.”
 Maybe.
 Maybe not.
 If they didn’t, that’s actually worse.
 Someone who can throw away fidelity and their spouse’s trust over a person who they have no feelings or attachments to is the scariest kind of cheater.
 It reeks of sociopathy.
 And if they were in love?
 Then there are a whole new set of problems to consider.

 7. “I don’t have any other options.”
 There are always other options.
 Don’t stay because you feel trapped.
 Use the law to your advantage, reach out to family or friends, find an organization that helps people in situations like that, look into pro bono attorneys, think about taking a class, even a low-cost community one, and give yourself a fighting chance at happiness.
 Unless you’re kidnapped, enslaved, or chained down, there are always ways to get out.